MSLADevServGIS/bp2/README.md

 ## Features to come

+* Output tables: `permits` (n features/parcel) and `new_units` (1 feature/parcel; allows for density)
 * Installation using `setup.py`
 * a `process_county` option
 * export to .json and .shp
 * a `report` option to generate reports using HTML templates and graphs

+# Rules
+Building permits must have >0 unit(s)
+BNCON is an "other" building type that may/may not include new units BAARC is a "remodel" building type that may/may not include new units